 Financial liabilities classified as other-financial-liabilities are initially recognized at fair value less directly attributable costs.
 A financial liability is derecognized when it is extinguished, discharged, cancelled or expires.
 Other-financial-liabilities are measured subsequently at amortized cost using the effective interest method, except for financial liabilities designated at FVTPL, that are carried subsequently at fair value with gains or losses recognized in profit or loss.
 All derivative financial instruments that are not designated and effective as hedging instruments are accounted for at FVTPL.
-The Company's trade and other payables, deferred revenue, promissory note and Innovation Norway liability are classified as other-financial-liabilities.
+The Company's trade and other payables, deferred revenue, promissory note and Innovation Norway liability are classified as other-financialliabilities.

-Notes to the Consolidated Financial Statements (Expressed in thousands of U.S. dollars, except where otherwise indicated) Years ended September 30, 2016 and 2015
+Notes to the Condensed Interim Consolidated Financial Statements (Expressed in thousands of U.S. dollars, except where otherwise indicated) Six month period ended March 31, 2017 and 2016 (Unaudited)